a-sit-plus/wallet-issuing-backend/README.md

     eco: {{ SERVICE_CONFIG }}
 ```

-Alternative configuration for the PKI service to use (to sign device binding certificates):
+Alternative configuration for the PKI service to use a remote instance of the AERA service to sign device binding certificates:

 ```yaml
 backend: